harp37/ColorHarmonyAnalysis/README.md

 🎉 Acknowledgments

-Color theory principles from traditional and digital design Inspiration from modern design tools and color pickers Built with pure JavaScript, HTML and CSS
+Color theory principles from traditional and digital design Inspiration from modern design tools and color Analysiss Built with pure JavaScript, HTML and CSS